plotdb/uploadr/README.md

 #### API

-`uploadr.viewer` object provides following APIs:
+`uploadr.viewer` object provides the following APIs:

  - `on(name, cb)`: listen to event `name` with callback function `cb`.
 Following events are available:
    - `fetch`: when fetching new items. list of items passed as parameter.